leahcnels/brew-hop/README.md

 **By Bhawani Parajuli, Jim Klein, Leah Nelson and Kyle Helyar**

 Search for breweries near you!
 Results are returned by geolocation or zip code.
+The Google Maps API is used to obtain the users geolocation and search for breweries through the Foursquare API.
+Results are then displayed on the map.

 ## Prerequisites